 If I continue to do what I've always done, I will continue to get what I've always gotten.

 Fitness Minutes: (4,104) Posts: 84 6/17/09 7:59 P

 It's hard to start exercising when you have back problems.
 I know.
 My back has been in bad shape for years.
 Since I started some mild, easy exercises though, my back does not bother me as much as it used to.
 Stretching before exercise really helps.
 Go slow and easy at first and see how you do.
 It may take a while.
 It was 3 years before I could really start walking alot.
 Now I keep myself active and it loosens up the back muscles

+My suggestion would be to take it one day at a time.
+Start with some basic floor excercises and do just about 5 of each excercise at a time an increase slowly.
 Leslie has some good one,two and three and so on tapes that are good and not very strengious and can do them at your pace.

 I hope that this helps and getting started is the hardest part,but once you do you will be surprised at how much better you feel and want to continue.

+Now my real problem is not eating sweets and needing to loose weight.
 I excercise daily and strength train,but can't get it together with my eating right.

 I have a long way to go and need to start an exercise regime.
 I have some back trouble so walking isn't an option at this point (I think a lot of my back pain will go if I lose a significant amount of weight).
 How do you motivate yourself to exercise when you haven't exercised in years.
 Any suggestions out there?

 SparkPeople, SparkCoach, SparkPages, SparkPoints, SparkDiet, SparkAmerica, SparkRecipes, DailySpark, and other marks are trademarks of SparkPeople, Inc. All Rights Reserved.
 No portion of this website can be used without the permission of SparkPeople or its authorized affiliates.